From Absolute to Relative Code Comprehensibility Prediction: Comparing Relative vs Absolute Comprehensibility Prediction

-\textbf{Snippet-wise results.} \Cref{tab:ac_rc_results_snippet} shows that the $\Delta_{RI}$ values are positive for all the metrics, indicating that snippet-wise RC prediction models learn more than corresponding AC models.
-The $\Delta_{RI}$ values range from 22.8\% to 131.9\%, with the highest gains observed for \ABUFIF and Random Forests.
-The Mann-Whitney U test indicates statistical significance ($p < 0.05$), in favor of RC models, for all the metrics across all model types.
+\Cref{tab:ac_rc_results_snippet} shows that the $\Delta_{RI}$ values are positive for all the metrics (except \BD for both the LLMs), indicating that snippet-wise RC prediction models learn more from the data than corresponding AC models.
+The positive $\Delta_{RI}$ values range from 11.3\% to 138.8\%, with the highest gains observed for \BD and XGBoost.
+The Mann-Whitney U test indicates statistical significance ($p < 0.05$), in favor of $\Delta_{RI} >0$ RC models, for all the metrics across all model types.
 The percentage of models that outperform the best baseline is higher for RC than for AC models.
-Overall, 97\% of RC classifiers outperform the baseline, versus just 49.1\% of AC classifiers. \looseness=-1
+Overall, 96.8\% of RC classifiers outperform the baseline, versus just 48\% of AC classifiers. \looseness=-1